Nigel Bowen: Judicial career

 In 1973, Bowen was appointed as Chief Judge in Equity in the Supreme Court of New South Wales.
 He was appointed first Chief Judge (later Chief Justice) of the Federal Court of Australia in 1976 and held this until his retirement in 1990.
 Bowen was one of only six politicians to have served in both the Parliament of Australia and the Federal Court of Australia, alongside Bob Ellicott, Merv Everett, Tony Whitlam, John Reeves and Duncan Kerr.

 Personal life

+In 1947, Bowen married Eileen Mullins, a nurse, with whom he had three daughters.
+He was widowed in 1983 and in 1984 remarried to Ermyn Winifred Krippner (née Hookway; 1911–1995), a widowed schoolteacher who had been principal of Burwood Girls High School (1961–1976) and whom he had first met while they were both students at Sydney University.

-Bowen died in Melbourne on 27 September 1994, aged 83.
+Bowen died in Wahroonga, New South Wales, on 27 September 1994, aged 83.
 He was granted a state funeral.
-He was married twice and had three daughters from his first marriage.

 Honours

 Bowen was appointed a Knight Commander of the Order of the British Empire in 1976 and a Companion of the Order of Australia in 1988.

 The Nigel Bowen Commonwealth Law Courts Building in Canberra was named in Bowen's honour.